jeffreyhwatson/online_outcomes/README.md

 `cd` into the project folder and run `conda env create --file oo.yml` in your terminal.
 Next, run `conda activate oo`.
 ***
-## Overview
-The Covid-19 pandemic has only accelerated the growth in online learning and the opportunities and concerns associated with it.
-This project aimed to develop a model to predict unfavorable outcomes in virtual learning environments and recommendations for strategies to avoid and/or remedy those outcomes.

-Because I wanted to avoid both false positives and false negatives (to capture the maximum number of at-risk students while still efficiently allocating resources) for this project, an accuracy measure of F1 was chosen since it is sensitive to both types of error.
-Data cleaning, EDA, modeling, and evaluation were performed, and a voting classifier model with an F1 accuracy score of 0.67 (recall=.66, precision=.68) was chosen as the the final model for the project.
-An F1 score is a mix of both precision and recall (F1=1 means perfect recall and precision), so interpretation of the results is more easily described in terms of recall and precision.

-- The recall score of .66 meant that 66% of unsatisfactory outcomes were correctly classified as unsatisfactory.

-- The precision score of .68 indicated that 68% of outcomes classified as unsatisfactory were truly unsatisfactory.

-Statistical testing was also employed to develop the following recommendations to help drive a higher level of satisfactory outcomes:

-- Preemptive outreach and support programs should be implemented for non-traditional learners and lower income students, and inferential research should be conducted examining the advantages and disadvantages that socioeconomic status and education level confer in an academic setting to help refine those programs moving forward.

-- Students should be advised to maintain modest course loads.
-Over half of the students with a heavy course load withdraw before the end of the course, and even a medium course load makes a withdrawl about as likely as a passing grade.

-- Counsel students to maintain medium or higher online activity levels, and initiate an automated reminder system that triggers when a student fall below a predetermined level.
-Also, initiate an web design assessment and A/B testing program with the goal of identifying ways of driving up student engagement.

-***
 ## Business Understanding
 In the years before the pandemic, online learning had been enjoying slow, reliable growth <sup>1</sup>, and was predicted to become a \$350 Billion global market by 2025.<sup>2</sup> Covid-19 has only accelerated this trend, with examples such as the online learning platform edX experiencing a 15-fold growth in registrations in April 2020<sup>3</sup>, and almost 93\% of school-age children engaged in online learning in 2020.<sup>4</sup>